apenella/go-ansible/README.md

 ### Upgrade Notes

 - For upgrading from versions prior to 1.x or 2.x, see the [upgrade guide to 1.x](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_1.x.md) and [upgrade guide to 2.x](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_2.x.md).
-- Review the [changelog](https://github.com/apenella/go-ansible/blob/master/CHANGELOG.md) for details on breaking changes and migration steps.
+- Review the [changelog](https://github.com/apenella/go-ansible/blob/master/CHANGELOG.md) for details on changes, new features, and bug fixes.

 ## Concepts